XMeeting ManualAuthors: Hannes FriederichParts of the text based on the work of Ivan Guajana Last update: June 28, 2006 XMeeting version 0.3 |

 Contacts

-The Contacts Inspector manages all sorts of contacts, be it SIP contacts (not supported yet) or contacts stored in the Address Book database.
+The Contacts Inspector manages all sorts of contacts, be it SIP contacts (not supported yet)

 Address Book

 The Address Book tool lets you manage your contacts stored in the Address Book database.
-You can add new persons, add H.323 or SIP addresses to existing persons and edit the addresses stored.
+You can

-When editing addresses, you always have to specify to which protocol this address belongs.
-The label helps you identify the what kind of address this is.
-For more details about labels, please see the information to the Address Book application.
+label helps you identify the what kind of address this is.
+For more details about labels, please

 In case of a H.323 address, you can also attach some extra information to the calling address itself.
 You can force XMeeting to use a specific Gatekeeper whenever you call this address.
 In most cases, this feature isn't necessary, but it may be useful for testing purposes.
 One could do the same by having two H.323 accounts for two different Gatekeepers and two locations that point to the accounts, but this approach here is much more convenient.